LunaCreates/Luna-Creates/src/site/blog/top-10-most-visited-countries-in-the-world.md

 * **The Potala Palace, Tibet** - is a dzong fortress in the city of Lhasa, Tibet Autonomous Region, China.
 It was the winter palace of the Dalai Lamas from 1649 to 1959, has been a museum since then, and has been a World Heritage Site since 1994.

   ![The Potala Palace, Tibet](https://lunacreates.co.uk/images/blog/screen-shot-2021-06-08-at-22-44-55.png)
-* **Shanghai’s Promenade : The Bund** - is a waterfront area and a protected historical district in central Shanghai.
+* **Shanghai’s Promenade: The Bund** - is a waterfront area and a protected historical district in central Shanghai.

   ![Shanghai’s Promenade : The Bund](https://lunacreates.co.uk/images/blog/screen-shot-2021-06-08-at-22-51-57.png)

   **5. ITALY**

-Home to some amazing world heritage sites including: the Coliseum, Venice, the Vatican, Florence, Leaning Tower of Pisa, Pompeii, Naples, Sicily, the Italian Alps, the Amalfi Coast, the Italian Riviera and Lake Cuomo.
+Home to some amazing world heritage sites including the Coliseum, Venice, the Vatican, Florence, Leaning Tower of Pisa, Pompeii, Naples, Sicily, the Italian Alps, the Amalfi Coast, the Italian Riviera and Lake Cuomo.

 Italy has culture, history and cuisine in abundance making it a very popular tourist destination for people all around the globe.

 * **Colosseum** - is an oval amphitheatre in the centre of the city of Rome, Italy, just east of the Roman Forum.
-It is the largest ancient amphitheatre ever built, and is still the largest standing amphitheatre in the world today.
+It is the largest ancient amphitheatre ever built and is still the largest standing amphitheatre in the world today.

   ![Colosseum](https://lunacreates.co.uk/images/blog/screen-shot-2021-06-08-at-23-02-07.png)
 * **Venice Canal** - is a channel in Venice, Italy.
 It forms one of the major water-traffic corridors in the city.
 The best-known form of transport on the waterways of Venice is the gondola.